microprediction/microprediction/README.md

 This project is new.
 Yet the API is already in active use by two leading financial institutions.
 Follow on [Linked-In](https://www.linkedin.com/company/65109690) for updates.

-### What's different about this particular open source project
+### What's different about this particular time series project?

 Nobody can block.